-Pastor Nong attended a Sports Friend training course and was fascinated by the model of making disciples through sport.
-He became increasingly excited and then had a vivid dream of chopping down all the fruit trees in the church’s garden and creating a football field they could invite the villager boys to come and play on.
+Nong attended a Sports Friend training course and was fascinated by the model of making disciples through sport.
+He became increasingly excited and later, had a vivid dream of chopping down all the fruit trees in the church’s garden and creating a football field they could invite the villager boys to come and play on!

-Upon his return, Pastor Nong called the church elders together and they listened with scepticism to his “crazy” idea of leveling the orchard.
+Upon his return, Nong called the church elders together and they listened with scepticism to his “crazy” idea of levelling the orchard.
 Who had ever heard of building a football field to draw village youth near to Christ?

-Just a couple of months ago, that “crazy” plan went into action.
-Old and young church members arrived in the church garden with tools and purpose in their hope-driven hearts.
-They chopped down all of those old, dried-up fruit trees and levelled the orchard to prepare the way for the Lord to meet with young Thais in a new way.
+Not long after, that “crazy” plan went into action and old and young church members arrived in the church garden with tools and purpose in their hope-driven hearts.
+They chopped down all the old, dried-up fruit trees and levelled the orchard to prepare the way for the Lord to meet with young Thais in a new way.

 Jill Ireland says: “Pastor Nong and his church want to use this field to share not only sport, fun and friendship, but to share the gospel as well.
 They long to see these young people’s lives transformed and maybe those of their parents and families as they love them, care for them and share their lives in Christ with them.

 “And we’re hopeful too with Pastor Nong and also the hundreds of Sports Friends-trained coaches all around the world that God will use them to share the gospel with those who are living and dying without Jesus.”

 - God will work in the hearts of the young people Pastor Nong coaches to understand the hope of the gospel.